-Intermittent Explosive Disorder falls in the category of Impulse-Control Disorders.
-The condition is characterized by failure to resist aggressive impulses, resulting in serious assaults or property destruction.
+Intermittent explosive disorder falls in the category of Impulse-Control Disorders.
+The condition is characterized by failure to resist aggressive impulses, resulting in serious assaults, property destruction, or frequent verbal aggression in the form of temper tantrums or tirades.
 Examples of this behavior include threatening to or actually hurting another person and purposefully breaking or damaging an object of value.

-Most patients are young men and history will often involve frequent traffic accidents, moving violations and possibly sexual impulsivity.
+Most patients are young men and history will often involve frequent traffic accidents, moving violations, and possibly sexual impulsivity.
 These patients may exhibit extreme sensitivity to alcohol.
-This disorder is a controversial category because some clinicians believe that it is only a symptom of other diagnoses rather than a disorder on its own.

 Intermittent explosive disorder is marked by several discrete episodes of failure to resist aggressive impulses that result in serious assaultive acts or destruction of property.